Plot an incidence timeseries

 Any grouping allowed.

-The raw count data
+The raw count data - a dataframe with columns:

 count (positive_integer) - Positive case counts associated with the specified time frame